webgpu/webgpufundamentals/webgpu/lessons/webgpu-limits-and-features.md

 of 8 color attachments.

-Here is a list of all the limits, including the limits of your default adapter as well as the the minimum required limits.
+Here is a list of all the limits, including the limits of your default adapter as well as the minimum required limits.

 <div class="webgpu_center data-table limits" data-diagram="limits"></div>